Non-Tactical Vehicles (NTVs) Preventative Maintenance and Repair Service for U.S. Marine Corps Forces Korea (MARFORK)

 Abrams Integrated Logistics Services (AILS) Solicitation

-The Department of Defense, specifically the U.S. Army, is issuing a solicitation for the Abrams Integrated Logistics Services (AILS) contract, aimed at providing comprehensive support for the Abrams Family of Vehicles and related systems.
-This five-year contract will encompass Field Service Representatives, vehicle maintenance, modification work orders, total package fielding, new equipment training, and program management, including support for Foreign Military Sales (FMS) countries.
-The services are critical for ensuring the operational readiness and sustainment of advanced military vehicles.
-Proposals are due by 12:00 PM ET on January 9, 2026, and interested parties should direct inquiries to Jaclyn Beach at jaclyn.j.beach.civ@army.mil, ensuring to submit questions by December 12, 2025.
+The Department of Defense, specifically the U.S. Army, is issuing a solicitation for the Abrams Integrated Logistics Services (AILS) contract, aimed at providing comprehensive fielding support services for the Abrams Family of Vehicles and related systems.
+This five-year contract will encompass a range of services including Field Service Representatives, vehicle maintenance, modification work orders, total package fielding, and new equipment training, with a focus on supporting both U.S. operations and Foreign Military Sales (FMS) countries.
+Interested parties should note that the proposal due date has been extended to January 16, 2026, at 12:00 PM EST, and all inquiries must be directed to Jaclyn Beach at jaclyn.j.beach.civ@army.mil by December 12, 2025.
+The solicitation is available on SAM.gov, and all submissions must adhere to specified formatting guidelines.

 Operations and Maintenance Services at W. Kerr Scott Reservoir